DESI Dark Secrets: Further thoughts on the DESI results

-While $w_0w_a$ is widely used and provides the modeling for the evidence for dark energy being something other than $\Lambda$, it is not a natural way to describe many of the dark-energy possibilities, especially scalar-field models.
+The $w_0w_a$ parameterization is widely used and provides the modeling for the evidence for dark energy being something other than $\Lambda$.
+However, it is not a natural way to describe many of the dark-energy possibilities, especially scalar-field models.

 To better understand the limitations, we describe the kind of models that $w_0w_a$ can describe.
 Recall Eq.~(\ref{eq3}) for the evolution of dark energy in a $w_0w_a$ model,